alexander-schoenmann/carlist/README.md

 When adding each plugin, make sure that the corresponding plugin is also selected in the drop-down menu under the "Plugin" tab.
 In addition, the "Cars" folder must be specified in the "Record Storage Page" field below (for each added plugin).

 #### Create a template record
 In order to add further important settings, a template file must be created for the "CarList" page.
+Select the "CarList" page and then switch to the "Extensions" tab in the module menu.
 Copy the following code into the "Setup" field of the template:
 ```
 page = PAGE
 page.config.contentObjectExceptionHandler = 0